 Miss Vong from my guesthouse was my guide for one day trip with the tuk-tuk to the falls in the peaceful Luang Prabang.
 She is an English teacher in Laos, so it was much easier to communicate and helpful to better understand the Laotian culture.

 Having Thao in Hanoi, I didn’t have to think about where I am going.
-She is a graphic designer, a painter and a photographer.
+She is a graphic designer, a painter and a photographer, also a Vespa aficionado.
 Thanks for bringing me to the best places of Hanoi!

 Meeting the Australian couple, Maggie and Matt, during the two days travel in the Mekong Delta between Vietnam and Cambodia, was fun.
-We shared a tuk-tuk in Phnom Penh to visit the highlights of this city and we spent an evening at the Foreign Correspondents Club.
+We shared a tuk-tuk in Phnom Penh to visit the highlights of this city and we spent a relaxing evening at the Foreign Correspondents Club.

 It makes a huge difference to know somebody there, such as Joyce – a Taiwanese volunteer nurse.
 She was a wonderful host in Gambia and a very handy bankomat, GPS and security guard in Senegal… Thank you, Joyce!